techidaily/site-phone-solutions/source/_posts/in-2024-wondering-the-best-alternative-to-hola-on-tecno-camon-20-premier-5g-here-is-the-answer-drfone-by-drfone-virtual-android.md

 ![cydia toggle shift](https://images.wondershare.com/drfone/2020/2020/cydia-toggle-shift-pic18.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lCpzYpVPIZA?si=hNte-mPRIzjvqpRy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 4**: Now we can decide which apps can access our new virtual location.
 At the bottom of the page, you will find an 'i' icon.
 Go click on it and choose the 'White List' option.
 This one will then take you to the app list and you can decide which of them will have access to the phone's location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 5: Change GPS Location on Tecno Camon 20 Premier 5G using Location Handle